Avaiga/taipy-doc/docs/manuals/core/entities/task-mgt.md

 Here, the two variables `task` and `task_retrieved` are equal.

+All the jobs can be retrieved using the method `taipy.get_tasks()^`.

+# Get tasks by config id

-A task can also be retrieved from a scenario or a pipeline, by accessing the task config_id attribute.
+A task can be retrieved from a scenario or a pipeline, by accessing the task config_id attribute.

 ```python linenums="1"
 task_1 = scenario.predicting